backdrop-contrib/webform_rules/README.txt

     This one does exactly the same as [data:{component}-display] with the difference that its output will be rendered as html.

+Condition:
+ Webform Rules adds a new condition to the rules configuration.
+With this condition you can tell rules to react only on one specific webform by selecting its title.

 -- AUTHOR --